abr/abr.github.io/privacy.md

 References to ABR products in this statement include ABR services, websites, apps, software, servers and devices.
-Our products include ABR Nengo, ABR Nengo Brain Boards, and the ABR websites including [www.appliedbrainresearch.com](https://www.appliedbrainresearch.com), [www.nengo.ai](https://www.nengo.ai) and other electronic services such as our customer support application, our electronic file repositories,
+Our products include Nengo, NengoEdge, Brain Board Bitstream, and the ABR websites including [www.appliedbrainresearch.com](https://www.appliedbrainresearch.com), [www.nengo.ai](https://www.nengo.ai) and other electronic services such as our customer support application, our electronic file repositories,